milanglacier/yarepl.nvim/README.md

 6. The returned list of strings will be sent to the `chansend` function for reference.

-There's a `yarepl` helper function that allows you to quickly build a formatter function without having to write everything from scratch.

 ```lua
 -- Calling this function will return a function that takes a list of strings as